-- The Contractor shall pay all sales, consumer use, and other taxes required by law and shall secure all permits, fees and licenses necessary for the execution of work under contract. - If the contractor does not commence work within seven (7) days, the homeowner and the City may cancel the contract and award the work to the next lowest responsive bidder or request re-bidding of the job. - All work shall be satisfactorily completed within ninety (90) days from the Notice to Proceed, unless extended by the Department or as specified in the construction contract. - The Department will make construction inspections as follows: 2 to 4 inspections for emergencies, 5 to 10 inspections for moderate rehabilitation, and 10 to 15 inspections for substantial rehabilitation. - Variations from any work write-up must be documented by a change order; change orders are inevitable but will be the exception for housing rehabilitation jobs. - The contractor is responsible for submitting written change order proposals for approval by the homeowner and Department prior to beginning any additional work. - Any work done without written authorization from the Department will be the financial responsibility of the contractor. - Contractors will provide adequate documentation with change orders to justify the changes along with details and costs for each changed item. - Any change orders, or liability resulting from change orders, initiated by the homeowner without approval of the City, and carried out by the contractor will be the financial responsibility of the homeowner as well as any liability arising from the change order. - All change orders must be reviewed and signed by the Neighborhood Services Director before the approved terms are implemented and the contract amount adjusted.
+- The Contractor shall pay all sales, consumer use, and other taxes required by law and shall secure all permits, fees and licenses necessary for the execution of work under contract. - If the contractor does not commence work in accordance with the Notice to Proceed, the homeowner may cancel the contract and award the work to the next lowest most responsive bidder or request to re-bid the work. - All work shall be satisfactorily completed within ninety (90) days from the Notice to Proceed, unless otherwise noted or extended by the Department or as specified in the construction contract. - The Department will make project inspections minimally at 2 to 4 inspections for emergencies, 5 to 10 inspections for moderate rehabilitation, and 10 to 15 inspections for substantial rehabilitation. - Variations from any work write-up must be documented by a change order; change orders are inevitable but will be the exception for housing rehabilitation jobs. - The contractor is responsible for submitting written change order proposals for approval by the homeowner and Department prior to beginning any additional work.
+Any work done by the contractor or his/her subcontractors is at the general contractor's own risk and cost [where not approved]. - Any work done without written authorization from the Owner and the Department will be the financial responsibility of the contractor. - Contractors will provide adequate documentation with change orders to justify the changes along with details and costs for each changed item. - Any change orders, or liability resulting from change orders, initiated by the homeowner without approval of the Neighborhood Services Department, and carried out by the contractor will be the financial responsibility of the homeowner as well as any liability arising from the change order. - All change orders must be reviewed and signed by the Neighborhood Services Director, or authorized designee, before the approved terms are implemented and the contract amount adjusted. - Contract amounts will be adjusted at the discretion of the Neighborhood Services Director, with the consensus of the homeowner, provided that the cumulative amount of the change orders does not increase the original contract amount by more than 15% and does increase the overall contract amount over the current program limitations.
+Any increases of more than 15% will be reviewed by the Neighborhood Services Director on a case-by-case basis. - In situations where change orders exceed 15% of the original contract, a memo justifying the percentage difference will be placed in the file and signed by both the Owner, Contractor, and the Neighborhood Services Director.
+Change orders should occur infrequently and they will be justified only for unusual or unforeseen circumstances. - Fewer change orders will occur if: - 1) Initial inspections are thoroughly performed

-- Contract amounts will be adjusted at the discretion of the Neighborhood Services Director, with the consensus of the homeowner, provided that the cumulative amount of the change orders does not increase the original contract amount by more than 15% and does increase the overall contract amount over the current program limitations. - In situations where change orders exceed 15% of the original contract, a memo to justify the percentage difference will be placed in the file and signed by both the Contractor and the Neighborhood Services Director.
-Change orders should occur infrequently and they will be justified only for unusual or unforeseen circumstances. - Fewer change orders will occur if: - 1) Initial inspections are thoroughly performed - 2) Work write-ups are adequately prepared - 3) The contractors' scope of work is sufficiently detailed to identify all work to be accomplished. - The Neighborhood Services Director must certify that all work is completed according to work write-ups and applicable codes before disbursement of final payment.
+- 2) Work write-ups are adequately prepared - 3) The contractors' scope of work is sufficiently detailed to identify all work to be accomplished. - The Neighborhood Services Director must certify that all work is completed according to work write-ups and applicable codes before disbursement of final payment.

-Upon completion of the work and acceptance by the City and Owner, the contractor shall provide a warranty for all work; materials and labor for a period of eighteen [18] months after the Certificate of Final Inspection; five (5) years for new roofs.
+Upon completion of the work and acceptance by Owner, the contractor shall provide a warranty for all work; materials and labor for a period of one (1) year after the Certificate of Final Inspection; five (5) years for new roofs.
+This warranty covers workmanship and materials.